HTTP: Method

-Safe methods
+Safe method

 A request method is safe if a request with that method has no intended effect on the server.
 The methods GET, HEAD, OPTIONS, and TRACE are defined as safe.
 In other words, safe methods are intended to be read-only.
-They do not exclude side effects though, such as appending request information to a log file or charging an advertising account, since they are not requested by the client, by definition.
+Safe methods can still have side effects not seen by the client, such as appending request information to a log file or charging an advertising account.

 In contrast, the methods POST, PUT, DELETE, CONNECT, and PATCH are not safe.
 They may modify the state of the server or have other effects such as sending an email.
 Such methods are therefore not usually used by conforming web robots or web crawlers; some that do not conform tend to make requests without regard to context or consequences.